 Start with rather a narrow scope.
 “Learning enough Mandarin Chinese to hold a fifteen-minute conversation on simple topics” is a lot more constrained than “Learn Chinese”.

-Set a consistent schedule that is the same every week, rather than trying to fit in learning when you can.
-Consistency breeds good habits, reducing the effort required to study.
+Set a consistent schedule, rather than trying to fit in learning when you can.
+Consistency breeds good habits.

 If you have absolutely no choice, an ad hoc schedule is better than none, but it will require more discipline to sustain.

 The best way to find out what is best for you is to practice; if you find it takes a long time to warm up, opt for longer spaces in your schedule.
 If you find you can get to work within a few minutes of starting, shorter chunks of time spread out will be helpful for long-term retention.

 Shorter commitments are better than long ones because they are easier to stick with.